 There are a lot of stereotypes about Ukraine, like the assumption they all drink vodka, which the locals are understandably fed up of hearing.
 Here, we round up and aim to disprove some of the most frequently heard fallacies.

-Ukraine is a part of Russia
+Ukraine is part of Russia

 There’s a common misconception that all the nations of the former USSR are Russian, including Ukraine.
 But this is wrong.
-First of all, it is worth mentioning that Kiev is the mother of all Russian cities, its foundation dates back to the year 482AD (in 1982 it was the 1,500th anniversary of Kiev).
-Secondly, Ukraine has its own rich history and has always been significant not only for the Russian Empire, but also for the Polish-Lithuanian Commonwealth, Austria-Hungary and even the Ottoman Empire.
-All in all, despite the fact that Ukraine gained its independence only in 1991, it has had its unique customs and traditions for many centuries.
+First of all, Kiev predates many Russian cities – its foundations can be traced back to the year 482 ACE.
+Secondly, Ukraine has its own rich history and has always been significant, not only for the Russian Empire, but also for the Polish-Lithuanian Commonwealth, Austria-Hungary and even the Ottoman Empire.
+All in all, despite the fact that Ukraine gained its independence only in 1991, it has had its own customs and traditions for many centuries.

-Ukrainian and Russian languages are the same
+The Ukrainian and Russian languages are the same

 It is always freezing in Ukraine